davidnbooth/html3pdf.js/README.md

 #### NPM

-Install html3pdf.js and its dependencies using NPM with `npm install --save html3pdf.js` (make sure to include `.js` in the package name).
+Install html3pdf and its dependencies using NPM with `npm install --save html3pdf`

-*Note: You can use NPM to create your project, but html3pdf.js **will not run in Node.js**, it must be run in a browser.*
+*Note: You can use NPM to create your project, but html3pdf **will not run in Node.js**, it must be run in a browser.*

 #### Console

-If you're on a webpage that you can't modify directly and wish to use html3pdf.js to capture a screenshot, you can follow these steps:
+If you're on a webpage that you can't modify directly and wish to use html3pdf to capture a screenshot, you can follow these steps:

 1. Open your browser's console (instructions for different browsers [here](https://webmasters.stackexchange.com/a/77337/94367)).
 2. Paste in this code: